googleapis/api-common-protos/README.md

 only providing compiled output for the files specifically requested, and not their imports.)

+## google.protobuf types (separate from this repo)

+There are a small number of types that are _so_ common that they are included in the actual protocol buffers runtime itself.
+These are anything with an import path beginning with `google/protobuf/`, and notably includes timestamps and durations.

+These are _not_ defined in this directory, and you do _not_ need to follow any of the instructions for including this (as discussed in the root `README` file) if you want to use those.
+They are part of protocol buffers, and an import of those will "just work".
+These are colloquially referred to as "well-known types".

 ## Disclaimer

 These protos are made available by Google, but are not considered to be an